milicakarlicic/OOP/README.md

   - čas07: Izuzeci.
 Kloniranje.
 Datoteke.
   - čas08: Generičke klase, interfejsi i metode.
   - čas09: Generičke kolekcije.
-  - čas10: Poređenje objekata.
+  - čas10: Poređenje objekata i tokovi podataka.
-  - čas11: Tokovi podataka.
-  - čas12: JavaFX.
+  - čas11: JavaFX.
-  - čas13: Primer roka.
+  - čas12: Primer roka.